Actor Jensen Ackles Adds Storied Bull Skull Art Piece to his Texas Art Collection

 He received a partial scholarship from the Texas Art Association competition in 1963, and the same year was accepted at both The Art Center School and the Chouinard Art Institute, now part of the California Institute of the Arts in Valencia, California, about 35 miles north of Los Angeles.

-He opted for Chouinard, and with the help of four Walt Disney Honorary Scholarships, studied with Phil Lieder and Robert Graham (a Chouinard co-founder).
+He opted for Chouinard, then still headquartered in Downtown Los Angeles, and with the help of four Walt Disney Honorary Scholarships, studied with Phil Lieder and Robert Graham (a Chouinard co-founder).
 He also held a teaching assistant position as part of his scholarship deal en route to earning a BFA in 1968.

 By the time he graduated, Elder and his art were already direct influences on others.

-His works range from the “American Fetish – RIP” skull art pieces to experiments with plastics and resins, holographic foil and aluminum, and the large-format multi-media works he’s developing right now.
+His works range from the “American Fetish – RIP” skull art pieces to experiments with plastics and resins, holographic foil on paper, aluminum, and wood, and the large-format multi-media works he’s developing right now.

 Elder art has been exhibited nationally for more than five decades, and Elder art graces the galleries of some of the contemporary art world’s most diverse and reputable collectors.